gladkikhartem/dragonlock/README.md

 A swiss-knife synchronisation server that will make your life easier.
 Featuring:

 * **Distributed Locks**
-    * Long-Polling - Lock for one client returns right after unlock made by another
+    * Long-Polling - lock for one client returns right after unlock made by another client
-    * Persistent - Locks continue to block upon reboot and can be unlocked
+    * Persistent - locks are persisted to disk and continue to block upon reboot for specified time
-    * Minimal latency & performance overhead  (~1-5ms)
-    * Up to 1k sequential lock/unlock operations per second for a single key
+    * > 1k sequential lock/unlock operations per second for a single key
-    * Up to 10k clients waiting on a lock for a single key
+    * > 10k clients waiting on a lock for a single key
-* **Storing shared data**
+* **KV store with change notifications**
-    * Strong consistency guarantees - all operations either succeed or fail.
+    * Strong Consistency - all operations either succeed or fail and written to disk before returning
-    * Long-Polling notifications - http watch request unblocks after kv value was changed
+    * Long Polling for Change Notifications - get notified about value change in milliseconds.
     * Up to 100k req/sec on an average server
     * Up to 10k watchers for a single key
-* **Atomic operations**
+* **Concurrency helpers**
-    * Counters, Sequences, CompareAndSwap
+    * Counters
-    * Idempotency checks included
+    * Sequences
-    * All updates persisted to disk
-    * Up to 50k updates/sec for a single counter
+    * IdempotencyKey support for all operations

 Spend $5 on single server and save months of your time on not worrying about:
 - database transactions & conflicts